trashbirdecology/luisdva.github.io/_posts/2018-05-09-excel-trivia.md

 C) 18
 D) 36

 The correct answer (42) is highlighted with bold font.
-In the Excel format I was dealing with, the same question looks like this:
+In the Excel format I was dealing with, the same question looks like this (the one on the first row):

 <figure>
     <a href="/images/dogQs.png"><img src="/images/dogQs.png"></a>